Goddard’s Rocket

 A-2

-Following the A-1 failure and the realisation that the gyroscope needed repositioning, the team began work on the A-2 in 1934.
-The new design relocated the gyro to the rocket’s centre of gravity.
-Once finalised, two units were constructed and transported to Borkum Island for testing, where a 12-metre launch tower was built.
+Following the failure of the A‑1 and the recognition that the guidance system required redesign, work began on the A‑2 in 1934.
+The most significant change was the relocation of the gyroscope to the rocket’s centre of gravity.
+Two rockets were constructed and transported to Borkum Island, where a 12‑metre launch tower was erected.

-Both launches in December 1934 were successful, reaching 2.2 km and 3.5 km respectively and demonstrating stable flight.
-However, at apogee both rockets unexpectedly tilted and spiralled.
-Initially blamed on wind, it was later discovered that decelerating gyroscopes were to blame.
-Despite this, the A-2 marked a major advancement, paving the way for the larger A-3 rocket.
+Both launches in December 1934 were successful, reaching altitudes of 2.2 kilometres and 3.5 kilometres respectively, and demonstrating stable powered flight.
+At apogee, however, both rockets unexpectedly pitched over and entered a spiral descent.
+Initially blamed on wind, the behaviour was later attributed to decelerating gyroscopes.
+Despite this limitation, the A‑2 represented a major step forward and directly informed the design of the larger A‑3.

 A-2